 Bringing Their Stories to the Screen

-This three-part film series, directed by Academy Award-winning filmmaker Paul Wagner, brings to life creative singers and instrumentalists from everyday America.
+This film, directed by Academy Award-winning filmmaker Paul Wagner, brings to life creative singers and instrumentalists from everyday America.
 It is based on Stephen Wade’s acclaimed book, The Beautiful Music All Around Us: Field Recordings and the American Experience.

 Recognizing their powerful cultural influence